 - No fines will be charged for late Children’s or Young Adult items however we will continue to bill for lost items.

-- All public computers will be unavailable for the month of July.
-This will be revisited in August.
-There will be less computers available due to spacing requirements.
+- There will be less public computers available due to spacing requirements.
 Therefore, computers can only be used once per day for 30 minutes.
 You can make a computer reservation while on-site.
 Only one guest pass per person, per day will be provided.